SaadJhujhJS/First-JavaScript-Project/README.md

 # First-JavaScript-Project
-This is my first Javascript Project.
+This is my first Javascript Project of Quiz Taking App.